Promenade des Anglais: Modern day

 For the local inhabitants, the Promenade des Anglais has simply become the Promenade or, for short, La Prom.
 It is popular with bicyclists, baby strollers, and families, especially on Sundays.
 It has also become a favorite place for skateboarders and in-line skaters.

 2016 Bastille Day attack

 On 14 July 2016, a truck was deliberately driven at revellers celebrating Bastille Day on the Promenade.
 The driver, 31-year-old Mohamed Lahouaiej-Bouhlel, also shot at others before crossing the road in the vehicle to continue the assault.
 The vehicle was surrounded by police near the Palais de la Méditerranée, and Bouhlel was shot dead.
-86 were killed, and 434 were wounded.
+Eighty-six people were killed, and 434 were wounded.